MrkFrcsl98/AES_algorithm/README.md

 ```

-`ECB` mode does not require any additional authentication data(**AAD**) unlike `CBC` which requires an **IV**(initialization-vector), the IV must be of 16 bytes in size and used only once per session.
+`ECB` mode does not require any additional authentication data(**AAD**) unlike `CBC` which requires an **[IV](https://en.wikipedia.org/wiki/Initialization_vector)**(initialization-vector), the [IV](https://en.wikipedia.org/wiki/Initialization_vector) must be of 16 bytes in size and used only once per session.
 `ECB` mode and `CBC` mode do not provide integrity and authenticity of data, for this purpose there are other modes.
 Other modes like `CTR`, also require an additional value, called the counter, which is usually set to 0, and incremented for each round.
-In `CTR` mode the IV is actually called `nonce`, the counter and the nonce are combined and encrypted using AES-ECB to generate a keystream, this keystream will then be xored with the plaintext to produce the first ciphertext block.
+In `CTR` mode the [IV](https://en.wikipedia.org/wiki/Initialization_vector) is actually called [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce), the counter and the nonce are combined and encrypted using AES-ECB to generate a keystream, this keystream will then be xored with the plaintext to produce the first ciphertext block.
 Decryption in `CTR` is identical to encryption, instead of using the plaintext, it xor's the ciphertext with the keystream to recover the plaintext.
 None of these modes provide authenticity and integrity of data, if you want authenticity and inegrity of data being processed, you will use a mode called `GCM`(gallois-counter) mode.
 `GCM` provides both authenticity and integrity, this is done with an additional value called the `authTag`, which is a special tag used to authenticated the message or data, the tag is appended to the message and then extracted to authenticate it.
 `GCM` uses `CTR` block cipher algorithm at its core, with additional authentication and integrity check mechanisms, GCM is both fast and secure, but more complex to implement.
 In other words, the mode of operation defines how blocks of data are processed and if additional authentication data `aad` and `authTag` used in `GCM` mode need to be applied or not.
 Depending on the mode of operation, data can be processed in a stream-like manner or in a fixed-size blocks.
 Modes like `ECB` and `CBC`, process data in a fixed-block size, where each block
-is 128bits(16 bytes) long, these modes of operation require the data to be a multiple of the block size, in the case of `AES`, the block size is always 128bits(16 bytes), and a padding scheme such as `PKCS#7` needs to be applied to the data before processing.
+is 128bits(16 bytes) long, these modes of operation require the data to be a multiple of the block size, in the case of `AES`, the block size is always 128bits(16 bytes), and a padding scheme such as [PKCS#7](https://en.wikipedia.org/wiki/PKCS_7) needs to be applied to the data before processing.
 Other modes such as `OFB`or `CTR`, process data in a stream-like style, here, the last block of data does not need to be padded.
 In `CTR` mode, a counter and a nonce, are used to generate a keystream, a 16 byte block of data later xored with the block of plaintext, which can be either 16 bytes or shorter.
 The nonce must be 8 bytes long, and the counter must also 8 bytes long, the counter is combined with the nonce and then encrypted using the key in `ECB` mode, as i said, ECB basically is a mode-less mode, and the result is xored with the plaintext or ciphertext depending on the operation begin performed.
-`CBC` mode is very simple mode of operation, the encryption starts with an initial `IV`, the `IV` is a 128bit array of secure random bytes, which must be generated by a `CSPRNG` function or if there is no possibility of using a `CSPRNG`, a `PRNG` is used instead, but the last one is very insecure and often generates predictable and deterministic random bytes.
+`CBC` mode is very simple mode of operation, the encryption starts with an initial `IV`, the `IV` is a 128bit array of secure random bytes, which must be generated by a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) function or if there is no possibility of using a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator), a `PRNG` is used instead, but the last one is very insecure and often generates predictable and deterministic random bytes.
-During the first round of encryption, `CBC` xores the IV with the first 16 byte block of the plaintext, the result is then encrypted and the `IV`  becomes the encrypted 16 byte block, the
+During the first round of encryption, `CBC` xores the [IV](https://en.wikipedia.org/wiki/Initialization_vector) with the first 16 byte block of the plaintext, the result is then encrypted and the `IV`  becomes the encrypted 16 byte block, the
-next round, `CBC` will again repeat this operation, but this time, the IV will be the previous encrypted block, the process repeats for all blocks of data until reaching the last block.
+next round, `CBC` will again repeat this operation, but this time, the [IV](https://en.wikipedia.org/wiki/Initialization_vector) will be the previous encrypted block, the process repeats for all blocks of data until reaching the last block.
-For `CBC` decryption operation, the algorithm start again with the original `IV`, be very careful in this step, because the IV must be the original value used in the initial round of encryption and not the last encrypted block, wrong usage of the IV will lead to errors in decryption, so make sure the original IV is not modified by the encryption operation.
+For `CBC` decryption operation, the algorithm start again with the original `IV`, be very careful in this step, because the [IV](https://en.wikipedia.org/wiki/Initialization_vector) must be the original value used in the initial round of encryption and not the last encrypted block, wrong usage of the [IV](https://en.wikipedia.org/wiki/Initialization_vector) will lead to errors in decryption, so make sure the original [IV](https://en.wikipedia.org/wiki/Initialization_vector) is not modified by the encryption operation.
-The decryption process is similar to encryption, with minor differences, the way data is processed stays the same, but instead of xoring the IV with the ciphertext block, first the ciphertext block denoted by `Ci`, is decrypted using the same key, and then the `IV` which during the first round will be the original IV also used within the first round of encryption,
+The decryption process is similar to encryption, with minor differences, the way data is processed stays the same, but instead of xoring the [IV](https://en.wikipedia.org/wiki/Initialization_vector) with the ciphertext block, first the ciphertext block denoted by `Ci`, is decrypted using the same key, and then the `IV` which during the first round will be the original [IV](https://en.wikipedia.org/wiki/Initialization_vector) also used within the first round of encryption,
 is xored with the decrypted block and the `IV` becomes the previous ciphertext block, this process is repeated for all blocks of data.

 #### State Matrix Initialization

-During each round of encryption, AES performs a state matrix initialization operation, the state matrix, which is a 4*4 matrix(4 rows and 4 columns) for AES-128, undergoes a transposition operation,
+During each round of encryption, [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) performs a state matrix initialization operation, the state matrix, which is a 4*4 matrix(4 rows and 4 columns) for AES-128, undergoes a [transposition](https://en.wikipedia.org/wiki/Transpose) operation,
 where each byte is of the block is transposed from a linear format into a column-major order, let's say the block of data contains the following bytes: `abcdefghijklmnop`, the state matrix
 will be populated like this: